All Episodes

 If you want to know if Obama's a Christian, go ask him.

-Because the trick that they've gotten away with for 26 years has just been denied them by no less than the Republican frontrunner, who they desperately want to take out, who they desperately want to tag as a coward, or an idiot for refusing to even answer the question.
+The media really ticked off now because the trick that they've gotten away with for 26 years has just been denied them by no less than the Republican frontrunner, who they desperately want to take out, who they desperately want to tag as a coward or an idiot for refusing to even answer the question.

 Remember what he is in London.

-And he was meeting with the Prime Minister of Great Britain and the mayor of London, and some media person over there asked him what he thinks about evolution.
+And he was meeting with the Prime Minister of Great Britain and the mayor of London, and some media person over there asked him what he thinks about evolution out of the blue in relationship to absolutely nothing.

-I'm not here to talk evolution.
+I'm not here to talk.

-I'm not what are you talking about?
+Evolution, I'm not what he's talking about.

-I'm not, unlike Romney, who went ahead after being pressed, did answer the contraception question, thereby igniting the war on women.
+I'm not, unlike Romney, who went ahead after being pressed, did answer the contraception question, thereby igniting the war on women, Walker wasn't going to answer it and he didn't answer.

 He won't even, he may not even know what evolution is, they say.